odecci-dev/govla-front-end/KC/Readme.txt

 - Updated the imported Google Fonts
     - The import url was embedded to the _typography.scss (from _base.scss to _typography.scss)
     - Added new font variable in the _variables.scss

+June 21, 2023 (Wednesday)
+First Commit:
+• Updated the Navlinks
+- Wrapped it with anchor tags
+- Linked the a tags to their particular html page
+• New Application: CI Progress Button
+- When the Save & Proceed to CI Button is clicked, it adds a .active className on progress level 2
+• Downloaded a time.svg on Figma